jamesql/NQT-Typing/README.md

 # NQT Typing Serivce
 - This is a open-source learning to type site similar to edutyping.
 This site also includes a type racing site

+# Features
+- Create Class's and add students
+- Create custom courses
+- Record and view all students statistics
+- Play in TypeRacing contests

 # Setup
 - Download source code
 - Edit functions/sql.js to enter your sql details